deve-sh/Korero/README.md

 - Device Information available on each comment for easier debugging.
 - Comments resolution for easy tracing of what's done and what's left.

+#### Good to have / What it can't do yet

+Handling of scroll position for deeply nested comments is not possible at this point.
+So if you have list inside of list inside of list (Or divs), all of which are scrollable and you put a comment inside the deepest div/list item, Korero won't be able to handle it as it depends on the position of the element a comment attaches to.

+Although it is a feature I'll be looking to add in the future.

 ### Some Screenshots

 <p align="center">